vangav/vos_backend/lib/README.md

 # lib

 + This directory contains all the third_party libraries (jars) used for the utilities provided by Vangav Backend.
++ When generating a new RESTful Service using Vangav Backend, needed libs are automatically added to the generated service/worker.
+Using some utilities (e.g.: email, notifications, twilio, ...) require manually copying one or more of the jars in this directory into the generated service/worker.
 + Following is the explanation for each of these jars:

 | Jar | Explanation |